matteomenapace/hacking-games-with-verbs/README.md

 ### The party bag

-Beyond a couple of hours of playful activities, during the workshop people can:
+Beyond a few hours of playful activities, during the workshop people can:

 * develop a critical thinking approach to entertainment commodities
 * practice a methodology that can be applied to game design and user experience design in general, using constraints to channel your creative response
 * leave with a prototyped concept, which they could develop further, digitally as a videogame or physically as a board game
-* organize similar hack-a-game sessions, independently, in the future
+* organise similar hack-a-game sessions, independently, in the future